mongodb/atlas-sdk-go/docs/docs/CloudBackupsApi.md

 ## CreateBackupRestoreJob

-> DiskBackupRestoreJob CreateBackupRestoreJob(ctx, groupId, clusterName, diskBackupRestoreJob DiskBackupRestoreJob).Execute()
+> DiskBackupSnapshotRestoreJob CreateBackupRestoreJob(ctx, groupId, clusterName, diskBackupSnapshotRestoreJob DiskBackupSnapshotRestoreJob).Execute()

 Restore One Snapshot of One Cluster